pachyderm/pachyderm/doc/docs/master/hub/hub_getting_started.md

 ## Next Steps

 Congratulations!
 You have successfully deployed and configured a Pachyderm workspace in Pachyderm Hub.
-Now, try our Beginners tutorial that walks you through the Pachyderm basics.
+Now, try our Beginners Tutorial that walks you through the Pachyderm basics.

 * [Beginner Tutorial](../../getting_started/beginner_tutorial/)